Hebo's New Song

 As he did, Eclipse aimed the cannon.
 Hebo flipped onto it, hands in the air, and shouted bad words in Goblin-tongue.
 He snapped his fingers, igniting the cannon.
 An explosive blast of gunpowder and smoke erupted from the cannon, but Hebo balanced and watched.

 In the dark, we could barely make out the shape of the retreating dragon as the cannonball slammed into it.
 The dragon crashed into the woods.
 Soon after, the sounds came to us.
 We heard the sound of the dragon’s spine shattering from the cannonball, the sound of the crash into the trees and the splintering of wood.
-We heard a faint, weak roar.
+Through the trees, a faint, weak roar.
 And then, silence.

 Part Four: Collection